 Active from 1973 as YU3EIJ and YT3T.
 My previous personal call signs are YU3TUX (1978-1984), YU3BQ (1984-1992).
 S57DX from 1992.
 I am very active in all major DX contests!
 I like DX chasing, mostly on WARC bands.
 Collecting QSL's for WPX award.
 So if you received my card with PSE QSL I probably need you for new prefix or maybe new one on some band.
 I like paper QSL's!
 I answered all bureau and direct QSL requests 100% sure.

 QSL direct requests: If you send QSL direct I will reply next day.
 Please enclose SAE (self addressed envelope) and sufficient return postage.
 One IRC or 2 green stamps (US $) will cover postage to any destination.
 Requests without SAE and IRC/or green stamps will be answered via bureau.
 From time to time somebody accuse me that I ask money for QSL!
 That is absolutely not truth!
 I just ask sufficient return postage!
 Please understand I cant afford myself to cover postage expenses for so many requests without nothing refund.

-Please note: I am not on LoTW yet and I am not using eQSL!
+Please note: I am NOT on LoTW yet and I am not using eQSL!
 There is still two other possibilities: bureau or direct!
 Please dont ask me for eQSL or LoTW!

 I like contesting very much!
 If you hear me please call me.
 I'll be glad to work you.
 Also will be very grateful if you put me on cluster.
 See you in next contest!